Westcott, Missouri

 Westcott is an extinct town in northwestern Phelps County, in the U.S. state of Missouri.
 The community lies on Missouri Route C approximately three quarters of a mile east of Tick Creek and three miles north-northwest of Doolittle and I-44.

+History

 A post office called Westcott was established in 1893, and remained in operation until 1906.
 It is unknown why the name Westcott was applied to this community.